Analysis of a State Changing Supersoft X-ray Source in M31: X-ray Observations and Analysis

 \section{X-ray Observations and Analysis}

-The state changing source r1-25 has been reported on multiple times \citep{Kong2002, Will, Dis2004, Kaaret, Voss, Stiele2010, Dis2010b, Orio2010}.
-It is located in the central region of M31 approximately $0.4\arcmin$ from the nucleus.
-The coordinates of the source are (J2000.0) RA = 00:42:47.90, DEC = +41:15:49.99 (see $\S$4 to see how it was calculated).
-This region of M31 has been well sampled over the past 11 years.
-In this paper, we searched the {\it Chandra} archive for all public observations of r1-25 through June 2, 2009.
-The observations that covered the source are shown in Table 1 and include 86 observations. r1-25 was detected in 45 observations (28 ACIS-I, 2 ACIS-S, and 15 HRC-I observations) from August 8, 2000 to March 11, 2009.
-We note that the source position was the same in all detections, and we are confident that r1-25 is one source (see Figure 1).
+The source r1-25 has been discussed in the literature \citep{Kong2002, Will, Dis2004, Kaaret, Voss, Stiele2010, Dis2010b, Orio2010}.
+It is located in the central region of M31 approximately $0.4\arcmin$ (about 91 parsecs) from the nucleus.
+The coordinates of the source are (J2000.0) RA = 00:42:47.90, DEC = +41:15:49.99.
+This region of M31 has been well sampled over the past 13 years.
+For this paper, we searched the {\it Chandra} archive for all public observations of r1-25 through June 2, 2009.
+There were 86 observations that covered the source. r1-25 was detected in 45 observations (28 ACIS-I, 2 ACIS-S, and 15 HRC-I observations) from August 8, 2000 to March 11, 2009.
+We note that the source position was the same in all detections, and we are confident that r1-25 is one source.
 We supplemented the {\it Chandra} data with {\it Swift} observations of the region in 2009.
-However, the source was off during the {\it Swift} observations and are not included in this paper.
+However, the source was off during the {\it Swift} observations, which are not included in this paper.

-We took photometry results from \citet{Liu} for observations listed in that paper.
-We photometered the recent ACIS data in the same manner as \citet{Liu}.
+\citet{Liu} presented the photometry for the ACIS observations of r1-25 taken between 2000 and 2004.
+We analyzed the ACIS data taken between 2004 and 2009 using the method presented in that paper.
 We used CIAO version 4.1.2 \citep{Frus} to analyze the recent data.
 For source detection, we used CIAO tool {\tt wavdetect} \citep{Free, Frus}.
-We set the scales for {\tt wavdetect} to $1^{\prime\prime}$, $2^{\prime\prime}$, $4^{\prime\prime}$, and $8^{\prime\prime}$.
-The chance detection threshold was set to 10$^{-6}$.
-The source aperture size was defined as the $3\sigma$ elliptical source region computed by {\tt wavdetect}.
-The background aperture was defined as an elliptical annulus around the source region.
-The annulus had radii of two and four times the source ellipse radius.
-Since the source is not near any other X-ray sources, the background aperture size was suitable for all ACIS observations.

-Only photons between 0.1-7 keV were considered and the following bands were used to classify them: Soft, 0.1-1.1 keV; Medium, 1.1-2 keV; and Hard, 2-7 keV.
-The counts in each band and the total for the source were computed as $C_s - C_b\times A_s/A_b$, and the uncertainty was computed as $1 + \sqrt{0.75 + C_s + C_b \times (A_s/A_b)^2}$, with $C_s$ as the counts in the source aperture, $A_s$ as the source aperture area, $C_b$ as the counts in the background aperture, and $A_b$ as the background aperture area.
+Only photons between 0.3-7 keV were considered and the following bands were used to classify them: Soft, 0.3-1.1 keV; Medium, 1.1-2 keV; and Hard, 2-7 keV.
+We note that there were no photons detected below 0.3 keV.
 The total count rate, as well as the rate in each band, were corrected by a vignetting factor.
-The vignetting factor was derived from the exposure map as the ratio between the local and the maximum map value.
+The vignetting factor was derived from the exposure map as the ratio between the local and the maximum map values.